-- How does information processing in brain networks differ between conscious and unconscious states?
+- To characterize the neural correlates of consciousness, including how information processing in brain networks differ between conscious and unconscious states

 We combine neuroimaging and electrophysiology to investigate these questions.
 We map brain networks using functional MRI and diffusion MRI.
 Next, we simultaneously record neural activity from interconnected network sites in behaving animals (single-units, local field potentials, microstimulation) and human subjects (intracranial electrocorticography).
 Our focus is on interactions between neurons in the cerebral cortex, basal ganglia and thalamus.